Tellus II - Physical Geography

 Furthermore, it deals with the Quaternary climate development, soil classification, soil genesis and distribution, litho-, bio- and chronostratigraphical analysis methods as well as soil related environmental problems.
 Also the interaction between soil conditions and biotopes, links between the physical landscape and species distribution as well as biogeography´s application in nature preservation are addressed during the course.

-The course is a component of the Bachelor's Programme in Earth Science, Distance Learning, 180 credits and it can also be taken as an individual course.
+The course is a component of the Bachelor's Programme in Earth Science, Distance Learning and it can also be taken as an individual course.

 IT-distance via learning platform for distance courses Moodle.